jcarenza/allisoncarenza/src/posts/matt-and-jessica-a-wedding-to-remember.md

 ---
-title: 'Matt and Jessica ~ A wedding to remember.'
+title: "Matt and Jessica ~ A wedding to remember."
-description: '<p>Matt and Jessica booked me via Skype after an hour internet conversation where we laughed more than we talked, they [&hellip;]</p>
+description: "Matt and Jessica booked me via Skype after an hour internet conversation where we laughed more than we talked, they "
-'
-publishDate: 'Jan 9, 2013'
+publishDate: "Jan 9, 2013"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/jandm1.jpg'
+heroImage: "/media/jandm1.jpg"
-alt: 'Matt and Jessica ~ A wedding to remember.'
+alt: "Matt and Jessica ~ A wedding to remember."
-slug: 'matt-and-jessica-a-wedding-to-remember'
+slug: "matt-and-jessica-a-wedding-to-remember"
-category: ['Wedding Photos']
+category: ["Wedding Photos"]
-tags: ['Kansas City Photographer','Kansas City Wedding Photographer','Wedding Photography','Wedding Pictures']
+tags: ["Kansas City Photographer", "Kansas City Wedding Photographer", "Wedding Photography", "Wedding Pictures"]
 ---

 <p style="text-align: center;">